-Proposed Amends
+3.2 Proposed Amends

-- 3.2 The RIPA Policy at Appendix 1 has been amended to take account of revised Home Office Codes of Practice, legislative changes affecting authorisations for juveniles used as Covert Human Intelligence Sources (CHIS) and to reflect changes to certain designations and regulators under the policy.
-Minor amends have previously been delegated to officers in consultation with the Portfolio Holder but this current refresh goes beyond that which is considered minor. - 3.3 As a result of the Regulation of Investigatory Powers (Juveniles) (Amendment) Order 2018 coming into force on 20 July 2018, the authorisation period for juveniles used as CHIS has been increased from one month to four months subject to at least monthly reviews.
+The RIPA Policy at Appendix 1 has been amended to take account of revised Home Office Codes of Practice, legislative changes affecting authorisations for juveniles used as Covert Human Intelligence Sources (CHIS) and to reflect changes to certain designations and regulators under the policy.
+Minor amends have previously been delegated to officers in consultation with the Portfolio Holder but this current refresh goes beyond that which is considered minor.

+3.3 As a result of the Regulation of Investigatory Powers (Juveniles) (Amendment) Order 2018 coming into force on 20 July 2018, the authorisation period for juveniles used as CHIS has been increased from one month to four months subject to at least monthly reviews.
 A CHIS is someone employed to establish a relationship with another person for the purpose of covertly gathering evidence.
 The Police act as the lead authority in this type of work and the Council does not currently make use of CHIS, but it remains important that our policy reflects the changes that apply to the use of juvenile CHIS.

-Version Number: 1 Page: 1 of 3 ----------------- --- ------- --------
+Version Number: 1 Page: 1 of 3 Page: 1 of 3 -------------------------------- --------------

 - 3.4 References in the policy about the Office of Surveillance Commissioners have also been changed to the Investigatory Powers Commissioner's Office (IPCO) which now has strategic oversight of the use of RIPA by local authorities. - 3.5 Additional guidance has been inserted into the policy in relation to online covert activity eg the use of social media as a means to collecting information.
-This is a useful tool and reminds officers that an authorisation for directed surveillance need only be sought where they are 'systematically collecting and recording information about a particular person or group' - 3.6 Following on from previous inspections the policy has also been amended in terms of the Authorising Officers to bring up to date the present titles and to demonstrate that the Senior Responsible Officer is now sufficiently independent from the appointed Authorising Officers.
+This is a useful tool and reminds officers that an authorisation for directed surveillance need only be sought where they are 'systematically collecting and recording information about a particular person or group' - 3.6 Following on from previous inspections the policy has also been amended in terms of the Authorising Officers to bring up to date the present titles and to demonstrate that the Senior Responsible Officer is now sufficiently independent from the appointed Authorising Officers. - 3.7 Following comments at Overview and Scrutiny gender specific references have also been amended to be gender neutral.